frictionlessdata/livemark/pages/feature-reference/appearance.md

 ## Source

-This features shoes a Markdown source of a section on the "Source" heading button click which is available on hover:
+This features shows a Markdown source of a section on the "Source" heading button, which is available on hover.
+It is really useful to show the underlying source code for data visualisations:

 ```yaml image
 path: ../../assets/source.png